oabsa/dues-lookup/README.md

 ## Installation

-1. Place the unpacked "osdueslookup" directory in the "/wp-content/plugins/" directory.
+1. Place the unpacked "oadueslookup" directory in the "/wp-content/plugins/" directory.
 1. Activate the plugin through the "Plugins" menu in WordPress.
 1. Go to "OA Dues Lookup" under "Settings" to find the settings and to upload data.

 ## Changelog

+### 2.0.0
+* Updated to support the BSA registration and verification fields in OA Lodgemaster 4.2.0 and later.

 ### 1.1.0
 * Convert from PHPExcel (which has been discontinued and is no longer